Field Guide to the Deep History Coast

 By analysing cores from deep sea sediments and ice-caps we can see a record of world climate for the recent geological past.
-The ratio of the isotopes of oxygen 12 to oxygen 13 trapped in the microscopic remains of calcareous plankton are indicative of sea surface temperatures.
-A graph of these values plotted against depth (which is equivalent to age) produces a spikey line.
+The ratio of the isotopes of oxygen 16 to oxygen 18 trapped in the microscopic remains of calcareous plankton was once thought to be indicative of sea surface temperatures.
+But Shackleton et al have shown that the variations in this ratio is caused in large part by expansion and contraction of glaciers (global ice volumes).
+A graph of these values plotted against depth (which is equivalent to age) produces a spiky line.
 This shows that as well as gradually cooling from 2.3 million years ago, the world's climate began to oscillate between colder and warmer phases.
 There are over 100 of these oscillations in the Pleistocene which permits this period to be divided into marine isotope stages (abbreviated to MIS) and they are numbered backwards from the present (warm) one.
 Thus, warm periods have odd numbers and cold ones are even.
-While many factors and feedback mechanisms are involved in generating an ice age, the primary drivers are subtle wobbles and variations in the Earth's orbit named Milankovich cycles after their discoverer and each has a different periodicity.
+While many factors and feedback mechanisms are involved in generating an ice age, the primary drivers are subtle wobbles and variations in the Earth's orbit, named Milankovich cycles after their discoverer and each of these parameters has a different periodicity.
 At times they reinforce each other and drive climate change - warmer, colder, warmer, colder.
 The most dramatic oscillations have come in the past half a million years and they have generated glaciations, with expansion of the polar ice-caps into mid latitudes.
 Between the cold periods are interglacials when climate returned to 'normal' like the present, or sometimes even warmer.

 While the steady accumulation of sediment in the deep oceans provides a continuous record, that on land is far from perfect, with deposits that can be both dramatic and complex.
 Unravelling this complexity and relating it to the marine record has been the subject of much research and fieldwork, not least in Norfolk, where due to its geography near the limits of successive ice sheets, it bears the marks of glaciations and preserves fragments of the interglacial sedimentary record.
 Norfolk is especially useful because the coastal section provides exposure of sediments both glacial and interglacial and in north Norfolk these can also be related to landforms associated with the margins of a Middle Pleistocene ice sheet.